 AAP Summary

 This Recommendation discusses how H.248 streams may be grouped according to a particular semantic and how they are aggregated or de-aggregated internally in the Context for the execution of H.248 control actions.
 It defines a H.248 package that allows an explicit grouping semantic to be assigned to a group of streams.
-It also introduces the concept and support for a new type of H.248 stream, the “aggregation stream”, the “de-aggregation stream” and the “component stream”.
-This allows H.248 to better support multiple media streams which share a common transport, the “de-aggregation stream” and the “component stream”.
+It also introduces the concept and support for a new type of H.248 stream, the “aggregation stream”, the “de-aggregation stream” and the “component stream”, to be used only in combination with stream grouping.
+The “aggregation stream” allows H.248 to better support operations on streams which are grouped.
+The “de-aggregation stream” allows H.248 to better support multiple media streams which share a common transport.

 [End Correction]